Tags

 You are viewing Cultural Heritage, All items

-Research Fellow in International Law
+Research Leader in International Law

-Biography Jack is a Research Fellow in International Law at BIICL and a Post-Doctoral Research Fellow at the Hebrew University of Jerusalem.
+Biography Jack is a Research Leader in International Law at BIICL and a Post-Doctoral Research Fellow at the Hebrew University of Jerusalem.
 His DPhil thesis at the University of Oxford, The Principle of Sovereignty and State Cyber Operations, was supervised by Professor Catherine Redgwell and Dr. Efthymios Papastavridis and supported by UKRI funding.
 In addition to his doctorate, he holds an LL.B degree in Law with European Study and an LL.M degree in International and European Law.
 Jack…

-Cultural Heritage+1Alina Holzhausen
+Cultural Heritage+2Alina Holzhausen

-Researcher in Environmental and Climate Change Law
+Research Fellow in Public International Law and Climate Change

 Climate Change+2Kristin Hausler